Michelle dedicate their time to helping others

 What prompted you to get involved initially and what drives you to volunteer today?

 My practice had been open about a year and business was quieter than I had hoped.
 There was also a lack of variety in the types of treatment required by patients in our area.
-Amelia and I, therefore, had time on our hands and were concerned about keeping up our skills, so volunteering seemed like a good solution to address these issues for us.
+I, therefore, had time on our hands and were concerned about keeping up our skills, so volunteering seemed like a good solution to address these issues for us.

 We are also aware that we have both been so blessed in our lives in terms of our education and family support – financial, practical and emotional.
 Not everyone is so lucky to have such a solid base to spring from.
 The patients we see are trying to improve their lives and we want to use our valuable skills to support that.